menu

 “Difficulties strengthen the mind, as labor does the body.”

-The Roman Stoic philosopher Seneca understood this principle perfectly.
 Just as strength training creates micro-tears in muscles that heal back stronger, facing challenges creates a stronger mind.
 Each act of deliberate discomfort is a repetition for your will.

 How Each Small Battle Strengthens Your Will

-The person who can calmly force themself to do something they don’t feel like doing is building a universal strength.
+The person who can calmly force themselves to do something they don’t feel like doing is building a universal strength.
 The mental circuit you use to stay under cold water is the same one you’ll use to finish a project when you feel bored.
 It’s the same will you’ll call on to resist temptations or have a difficult conversation.

 Every time you win one of these tiny battles, you cast a vote for a more disciplined version of yourself.
 These votes add up, and over time, you build a new identity through consistent habits.
 You stop seeing yourself as someone who quits and start seeing yourself as someone who finishes what they start.